Smith Kingsmore Syndrome

-My little Elizabeth is a 7-year old girl, who loves music, food, and books.
+My little Elizabeth is a 8-year old girl, who loves music, food, and books.
 In May 2018, at the age of 3, she was diagnosed with a rare syndrome.
-It's caused by an mTOR gene mutation. mTOR affects many functions of our cells, and Elizabeth has global developmental delays, intellectual disability, autism and epilepsy as major symptoms.
+It's caused by an mTOR gene mutation.
+Her over-active mTOR affects many functions of her cells, and Elizabeth has global developmental delays, intellectual disability, autism and epilepsy as major symptoms.

-There are 40-50 mTOR variations at least and everyone is different even within the same variant.
-What I share here is my personal experience taking care of my Elizabeth and my personal interpretation about mTOR.
+There are 40-50 mTOR variations at least and everyone's symptoms are different even within the same variant.
 What's true to Elizabeth might hold opposite to your child.
-But to me, stories shared by friends and other caretakers have been always helpful finding more focused questions and clues.
+But to me, any stories and experiences shared have always been helpful finding more focused questions and clues.
 I hope this web site will be any help to you.
 For more general information and to participate in current registry collecting SKS data, please refer www.SmithKingsmore.org.

 Elizabeth used to cry in pain all day everyday, but one simple treatment I tired stopped her cry.
 After 5 years of my research, trials and errors, Elizabeth is full of smiles and happy babbling.
 I'm very grateful to my family, friends, and amazing specialists I was fortunate to meet.
 Elizabeth now makes a very slow but steady developmental progress and she even knows how to play cute to get a treat from me.
 So, I hope you'd find something helpful here to shorten your journey and bring more smiles to you and your loved ones.